pgavriel/ros_picam/README.md

 [ROS Tutorial: Multiple Machines](http://wiki.ros.org/ROS/Tutorials/MultipleMachines)

 #### Step 4: Clone this repository to the Pi's ROS workspace
 **NOTE:** Ubiquity Robotics also has a [raspicam_node repository](https://github.com/UbiquityRobotics/raspicam_node) that will stream camera data over ROS topics.
-Their repository might also be useful to clone also, however this repository is not integrated with it in any way *yet*.
+Their repository might also be useful to clone, however this repository is not integrated with it in any way *yet*.
 Make sure to build the workspace afterwards.

 #### Step 5: Clone this repository to the master machines workspace